PapaCyber/FilePermissions/README.md

 | 10th    | drwxrwxrw`x`    | `Execute` Permissions for the `other` <br> `x` if the `other` has `Execute` permissions <br> `-` if the `other` lacks `Execute` permissions    |
 </details>

-# Check file and directory details (examples highlighted in yellow!)
+# Check file and directory details

 To start my investigation, I used the `pwd` command to see my current directory.